-LAN is Local Area Network, where all the systems like computers, printers, master computers which have a MAC address are connected via Lan cables and switches.
-A LAN is limited to the specific areas such as schools, colleges, banks or private offices.
+LAN is a Local Area Network, where all the systems like computers, printers, master computers that have a MAC address are connected via Lan cables and switches.
+A LAN is limited to specific areas such as schools, colleges, banks, or private offices.
 The systems can only get access to the transfers only with the systems which are connected on the LAN.
 Systems can communicate with each other even in the absence of the internet layer.

 Useful LAN Commands:

-By typing the ping in the command line interface, you will be able to see the bunch of commands options that can be helpful.
-Some of them are -t, -a, -n, -f and so on.
+By typing the ping in the command line interface, you will be able to see a bunch of command options that can be helpful.
+Some of them are -t, -a, -n, -f, and so on.

-With Ipconfig command, you will be able to see the windows IP configuration on your system which is connected to the internet or it is in the LAN.
-If you are connected with the internet on the WIFI then you will get “Wireless LAN Adapter”.
-Under this section, you will find IPV6 address, Subnet mast of your system, default gateway, IPV4 LAN address.
+With the Ipconfig command, you will be able to see the windows IP configuration on your system which is connected to the internet or is in the LAN.
+If you are connected with the internet on the WIFI then you will get a “Wireless LAN Adapter”.
+Under this section, you will find the IPV6 address, Subnet mast of your system, default gateway, IPV4 LAN address.

 Ping – 192.168.43.10